jamie-wong/nexmo-developer/_blog/blogposts/en/improve-your-software-project-part-one-understanding-a-codebase.md

 ## What's next?

 If you follow the suggestions in this article, you'll be in a great position to start building trust, tackling technical debt and making changes to your codebase.
-Check back soon for Part 2, where we'll talk about all this in detail.
+[Click here for Part 2, where we'll talk about all this in detail](https://developer.vonage.com/blog/22/11/28/improve-your-software-project-part-two-making-changes).

-In the meantime, you can reach out to us on our [Vonage Community Slack](https://developer.vonage.com/community/slack) or send us a message on [Twitter](https://twitter.com/VonageDev).
+If you want to get in touch, you can reach out to us on our [Vonage Community Slack](https://developer.vonage.com/community/slack) or send us a message on [Twitter](https://twitter.com/VonageDev).